 However, the order prohibits any fee being charged for such service when it’s made in lieu of, say, mailing a check.
 And it specifies that should funds be misdirected in a digital transaction, the insurer remains liable for paying the claim.

 As far as potential rate increases for homeowners insurance in Florida, the regulators specify that companies may continue to file requests to raise premiums in the state, but that "in the interest of the public welfare," it will not approve any such requests for at least 90 days.
 That effectively means that the first rate hikes after Irma will be approved no sooner than December of this year.

-Similarly, the order stipulates that no insurance policy for a property in Florida may be canceled, or refused for renewal, for at least 90 days.
-And it leaves the door open to an extension of the freeze period, saying it may be lengthened by another order, issued on October 12, if the Commissioner determines it’s "in the interests of the policyholders."
+Similarly, the order stipulates that no insurance policy for a property in Florida may be canceled or refused for renewal for at least 90 days.
+And it leaves the door open to an extension of the freeze period, saying it may be lengthened by another order, issued on Oct.
+12, if the commissioner determines it’s "in the interests of the policyholders."

 There’s also a retroactive order for any recent cancellations of home insurance policies in the state.
-The order essentially invalidates any cancellation notices "issued or mailed" between August 25 to September 3, inclusive.
-Those notices must be withdrawn, the order states, and can’t be reissued until at least October 15.
+The order essentially invalidates any cancellation notices "issued or mailed" between Aug.
+25 and Sept.
+3, inclusive.
+Those notices must be withdrawn, the order states, and can’t be reissued until at least Oct.
+15.

-Temporary protections are also in effect for any policyholders whose insurance was financed, and where payments to cover the premiums may have been delayed or missed due to the hurricane.
-While the finance companies may still issue notices of cancellation, those must include the offer to extend the deadlines for payment until October 15, and to waive any penalties for those late payments.
+Temporary protections are also in effect for any policyholders whose insurance was financed and where payments to cover the premiums may have been delayed or missed due to the hurricane.
+While the finance companies may still issue notices of cancellation, those must include the offer to extend the deadlines for payment until Oct.
+15 and to waive any penalties for those late payments.